-Many motorcyclists have a good working knowledge of motorcycle mechanics; if this is true in your case, you will be able to use this Owner's Handbook to carry out most of the maintenance steps yourself.
-If, on the other hand, you are not very familiar with motorcycles, it might be better to have a professional KTM dealer perform those steps marked by found in the chapter entitled "Maintenance Work on Chassis and Engine" of this manual.
+Many motorcyclists have a good working knowledge of motorcycle mechanics; if this is true in your case, you will be able to use this manual to carry out most of the maintenance steps yourself.
+If, on the other hand, you are not very familiar with motorcycles, it might be better to have a professional KTM dealer perform those steps marked \ described in the chapter entitled "Maintenance Work on Chassis and Engine" of this manual.